mammaldiversity/mdd_app/README.md

 ### iOS, iPadOS, and macOS

-You will need to install the Apple TestFlight app and follow the instructions in this [link](https://testflight.apple.com/join/FXGXyw5e).
+You will need to install the Apple TestFlight app and follow [installation instruction](https://testflight.apple.com/join/FXGXyw5e).

 ## Development Status